Drury University's Dual Credit Program: Your Future Success Begins Today

 - Courses taken in the dual credit program will be graded with a letter grade and recorded on an official Drury University transcript.
 It is possible that the college attended after graduation from high school will include your dual credit grade in your first semester grade point average.
 Please note letter grades of A through C- will become a part of the official college transcript.
 Students receiving a grade of D+ and lower will not receive college credit and will not have the grade or course listed on the college transcript.

-- To request an official copy of the college transcript, which is needed for transfer of college credit you may go online or you can contact the Records and Registration Office at (417-873-7211)
+- • To request an official copy of the college transcript, which is needed for transfer of college credit, you may either go online to http://www.studentclearinghouse.org where there is a fee of $8.00 to order the transcript or you can order the transcript by mail or in person through the Records and Registration Office for a fee of $12.
+Read more information on how to request a transcript.

 - Dual credit course duplicate Drury’s curriculum offerings.
 All students enrolled in a Drury dual credit course must meet the same requirements for completion of the course.
 Given the rigor of dual credit course work, students are allowed to enroll in a maximum of 16 credit hours per semester.